A choir Gala Concert celebrates the 25th anniversary of Denbigh and District Male Voice Choir at St Asaph Cathedral.

 A poignant rendition of Mozart’s ‘Ave Verum’ followed.
 Rhys then completed his first set with the popular Neapolitan song ‘Core N’grato.’

 Annette then took centre stage.
 The audience captivated with her virtuoso performance on the piano.

 She started with ‘Tico Toco,’ ‘Lara’s Theme’ and a Glenn Miller Medley.

 The first half ended with the choir singing a ‘Welsh Trilogy’ and ‘African Prayer.’

 All things considered, an excellent first half.

-In the same format, the choir opened the second half with ‘Cwyn y Gwynt’, ‘Abide with Me’ and the Welsh anthem ‘Oleuni Mwyn’.
+The choir once again opened the second half with ‘Cwyn y Gwynt’, ‘Abide with Me’ and the Welsh anthem ‘Oleuni Mwyn’.